 Related party transactions are made under the normal course of business.
 Parties are considered to be related if one party has the ability, directly or indirectly, to control the other party or exercise significant influence over the other party in making financial and operating decisions; and the parties are subject to common control or common significant influence.
-Related parties may be individuals or corporate entities (referred herein as affiliates).
+Affiliates are entities that are owned and controlled by the Ultimate Parent Company and neither a subsidiary or associate of the Group.
+These affiliates are effectively sister companies of the Group by virtue of ownership of the Ultimate Parent Company.
+Related parties may be individuals or corporate entities.